zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## Javascript

+* 【2025-09-15】[home-sweet-gnome / dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell.
+This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
+A separate dock is no longer needed for easy access to running and favorited applications.
 * 【2025-09-12】[github / awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
 * 【2025-09-11】[debug-js / debug](https://github.com/debug-js/debug) - A tiny JavaScript debugging utility modelled after Node.js core's debugging technique.
 Works in Node.js and web browsers
 * 【2025-09-09】[firecrawl / firecrawl-mcp-server](https://github.com/firecrawl/firecrawl-mcp-server) - 🔥 Official Firecrawl MCP Server - Adds powerful web scraping to Cursor, Claude and any other LLM clients.